slatedocs/slate/source/includes/administration/_environments.md

 ### Update environment

 Environments are updated asynchronously on the underlying service.
 When updating an environment any underlying actions performed by the plugin is done asynchronously to the update of the model.
-The state of the environment will remain the PROVISIONED state.
+The state of the environment will remain in the PROVISIONED state.
 The task returned in the response can be used to track the progress of the asynchronous update.

 `PUT /environments/:id`